 The rules of engagement.

 I work with a lot of freelancers.
-Whenever I engage a new freelancer, I usually lay down three ground rules.
+Whenever I engage a new one, I lay down three ground rules.

 At a glance, the rules are self-contradicting: